TemistoclesZwang/vowelRecognition_PTBR/README.md

 5 - Make sure your microphone is turned on and with the proper sensitivity.
 Speak some vowel into the microphone and wait for the result.

+Attention: the recognition of the vowel ''O'' is not very accurate, as I used few data sources to train the model.

 This project was made based on this excellent repository.
 If you want to create your own custom template, follow it: https://github.com/falabrasil/kaldi-br